skaboy71/Adobe-Sign-GCP-Functions-/readme.md

-## Gets Adobe Sign related "form data" from agreement as JSON
+## GCP Function - Gets Adobe Sign related "form data" from agreement as JSON

 Adobe Sign returns "form data" as a csv formatted string.
 This is really a problem for use in things like MS flow, zappier, ifttt, nintex and other workflow platforms.